Red Light Therapy on Groin Treatment - Advantages, Uses, and Safety Advice

 Assists with Muscle Relaxation

-Red light therapy facilitates simple relaxation of spasm and constricted muscles, encouraging ease and movement in the groin region, particularly following strain or overuse.
+Red light therapy facilitates simple relaxation of spasm and constricted muscles, encouraging ease and movement in the groin region, particularly following strain or overuse, which is a great benefit for athletic recovery.

 Safe and Non-Invasive